 - 19. In your own life, have you tended to emphasize God's work (passive) or your own work (active) when it comes to sanctification?
-Explain why you think this is and how you can maintain a proper view of sanctification. - 20.
-What does it mean for you to be holy in the coming week?
+Explain why you think this is and how you can maintain a proper view of sanctification. - ANSWER.
+Answers will vary - 20.
+What does it mean for you to be holy in the coming week? - ANSWER.
+Answers will vary